-The Disclosure of Ownership and Control Interest Statement is to be submitted with your initial credentialing and recredentialing application (every three (3) years), with the exception of South Carolina which requires annual renewal or at initial and renewal of a contract or agreement and any time there is a revision to the information.
-This form must also be provided within thirty-five (35) days of a request for this information.
-If you are a member of a group practice, both the individual member and group practice must submit a signed Statement attesting to the requirements under these regulations.
+The Disclosure of Ownership and Control Interest Statement is to be submitted with the your initial credentialing and recredentialing application (every three (3) years), or at initial and renewal of a contract or agreement and any time there is a revision to the information.
+This form must also be provided within thirty-five (35) calendar days of a request for this information.
+If you or health care professional is a member of a group practice, both the individual member and group practice must submit a signed Statement attesting to the requirements under these regulations.

 In order to comply with these Federal Regulations we have suspended payments to providers who have failed to comply and have not submitted a valid and completed disclosure form to us.
-If you do not return a completed disclosure form you will receive a claim denial with an explanation code "REJDSAN - DISCLOSURE FORM ON FILE IS INCOMPLETE OR EXPIRED.
+If you have not returned a completed disclosure form will receive a claim denial with an explanation code "REJDSAN - DISCLOSURE FORM ON FILE IS INCOMPLETE OR EXPIRED.
 COMPLETE DISCLOSURE FORM REQUIRED FOR PAYMENT.
 DO NOT BILL MEMBER."